DavidRodrii/ArduinoLCDPomodoroTimer/README.md

 The rest of the circuit should be able to be recreated from the Fritzing Diagram above.

 ### Now Load the Arduino Code attached
+Open the file 'Pomodoro_Timer_LCD_V5' in your arduino IDE, verify and load to your arduino board and start it up!

 ## You're finished
+You're ready to try out your new Pomodoro Method Timer to improve your workflow when working on multiple tasks.
+Maybe try and mess with some of the parameters, or find some other applications for this project.
+Cheers mate!
 <div style="text-align:center"><img src ="PomodoroTimerTopView.jpg" /></div>